RedFoxAU/ipriot-car-park-prj/carpark-guide.md

 > Sensor.
 Because sensors sense things, such as a tempreature.

 >Q. Which class is responsible for the time (and why)?
-> Display as it displays the time.
+> Display as it displays -  when a time is set up it can use self.message
 --------

 ##### 2.7.3.1.
 Detour: implement available bays ✅